Jason Isaacs: Early work

-After successfully completing his training as an actor, Isaacs immediately began appearing on the stage and on television; his film debut was in a minor role as a doctor in Mel Smith's The Tall Guy (1989).
-He was initially known as a television actor in the United Kingdom, with starring roles in the ITV drama Capital City (1989) and the BBC drama Civvies (1992) and guest roles in series such as Taggart, Inspector Morse, and Highlander: The Series (1993).
+After training as an actor, Isaacs immediately began appearing on the stage and on television; his film debut was in a minor role as a doctor in Mel Smith's The Tall Guy (1989).
+He was initially known as a television actor, with starring roles in the ITV drama Capital City (1989) and the BBC drama Civvies (1992) and guest roles in series such as Taggart, Inspector Morse and Highlander: The Series (1993).
 He also played Michael Ryan in ITV's adaptation of Martina Cole's novel Dangerous Lady, directed by Jack Woods and produced by Lavinia Warner in 1995.

 On stage, he portrayed the "emotionally waffling" gay Jewish office temp Louis Ironson in Tony Kushner's Pulitzer-Prize-winning Angels in America: A Gay Fantasia on National Themes, at the Royal National Theatre, in its London première, performing the role in both parts, Part One: Millennium Approaches, in 1992, and Part Two: Perestroika, in 1993.
-When auditioning for that role, he told the producers, "Look, I play all these tough guys and thugs and strong, complex characters.
+When auditioning for the role, he told the producers, "Look, I play all these tough guys and thugs and strong, complex characters.
 In real life, I am a cringing, neurotic Jewish mess.
 Can't I for once play that on stage?"

-After appearing in Dragonheart (1996), Isaacs landed his first major Hollywood feature-film role alongside Laurence Fishburne in the horror film Event Horizon (1997) where he played the role of D.J. the Medical Doctor of Lewis and Clark.
-Subsequently, he appeared in the Bruce Willis blockbuster Armageddon (1998), which kick-started his career.
+After appearing in Dragonheart (1996), Isaacs landed his first major Hollywood feature-film role alongside Laurence Fishburne in the horror film Event Horizon (1997) where he played the role of D.J., the doctor of Lewis and Clark.
+Subsequently, he appeared in the Bruce Willis blockbuster Armageddon (1998).
 Initially called upon to take a fairly substantial role, Isaacs was eventually cast in a much smaller capacity as a planet-saving scientist so that he could accommodate his commitment to Divorcing Jack (1998), a comedy-thriller he was making with David Thewlis.
-Isaacs played the charismatic honourable priest opposite Kirstie Alley in the miniseries The Last Don (1997).
-Following that he portrayed a priest opposite Julianne Moore and Ralph Fiennes in Neil Jordan's acclaimed adaptation of Graham Greene's The End of the Affair (1999).
+Isaacs played a charismatic honourable priest opposite Kirstie Alley in the miniseries The Last Don II (1998).
+After that he portrayed a priest opposite Julianne Moore and Ralph Fiennes in Neil Jordan's adaptation of Graham Greene's The End of the Affair (1999).